100 Acres of Sycamore: Writing and composition

 Much of the album's material was written in Deià, Majorca, with Regan stating, "I think if you could bottle a bit of the atmosphere and put it into the record, it's there.
 In saying that, I think it's spliced with walking in the woods in Ireland.
 Regarding his time in Deia, Regan noted, "That probably had most impact on the writing of the record.
 It’s sort of a place that’s laced with magic, it has the quality of a book, everything there feels like a dreamlike overtone to it.
 So a lot of the writing on the record and the way it sounds is my impression or whatever way that wove its way into the writing and it came back out in the record."

-Regarding the stylistc differences between 100 Acres of Sycamore and his previous album, The Shadow of an Empire, Regan noted, "The last album was kind of like a chrysalis and this is the butterfly.
+Regarding the stylistic differences between 100 Acres of Sycamore and his previous album, The Shadow of an Empire, Regan noted, "The last album was kind of like a chrysalis and this is the butterfly.
 I think sometimes that everyone has to remember that you don't get 'this' without 'that'.
 This album wouldn't have happened without the last record.
 The second one wouldn't have happened without the first one.
 I think sometimes after the first record there might have been a feeling that, because I was on to a good thing, to just repeat it but I wasn't interested in that.
 It's very important for me to do what feels right at the time."
 Regan also noted, "My previous record, The Shadow Of An Empire was me looking out of a window at the world.
 With this one, it’s a clear look in."

 Regan describes the track, "Sow Mare Bitch Vixen" as "a celebration of the femme fatale."